bethsherm/alexa-cookbook/labs/HelloWorld/README.md

 Your skill can make calls to external web services, APIs and REST services.

 Read and follow the tutorial in the [external-calls/httpsGet](../../external-calls/httpsGet) folder, to create a starter skill that calls a web service.

+Once you have this skill working:
+ + Review the Lambda code.
+ + Change the value of the myRequest from 'Florida' to 'California' or any other state.
+ + Recalling what you have learned so far, try to add an Intent and Slot so that the user can say which state they want.

 ## Lab 5